-The total maximum estimated EIT funding allocated to this Call for Proposals is € 360,000.
-Eight projects will be selected with the maximum funding of € 45,000 per project.
+The total maximum estimated EIT funding allocated to this Call is \in 120,000.
+Between six and eight projects2 will be selected in this Call with a maximum funding of \in 15,000 per project.

-Additionally, all proposals must have a minimum co-funding rate3 of 25% across the project.
-Partners in the consortium may have different co-funding rates as long as the overall project co-funding meets the required 25% minimum.

-A co-funding rate above 25% might be positively considered during the evaluation.
+Additionally, all proposals must have a minimum co-funding rate3 of 20% across the project.
+A co-funding rate of above 20% might be positively considered during the evaluation.